webanalytics123/yuwancumian/doc/string/index.rst

 .. build documentation master file, created by

-Array
+String
 ==============

-This part will cover most of the arrays.
+This part will cover most of the string.

 .. toctree::
    :numbered:
    :maxdepth: 2

-   lonely_pixels
+   string_questions